Physical activity for health and vitality

-The updated recommendation pays close attention to overall wellbeing.
-The role of sleep in one’s vitality is notable.
+The updated recommendation pays close attention to overall well-being.
+The role of sleep in one’s vitality is considerable.
 Sufficient sleep combined with physical activity have significant health benefits.

 Picture 3.
 The lower part of the weekly physical activity recommendation for over 65 year-olds.

 - Movement activates your muscles, reduces strain on your body and improves the well-being of your musculoskeletal system.

 - Choose e.g. taking breaks from sitting, working in a standing position or engaging in break exercise.

 - Adequate sleep is important.
 During sleep your brain works to structure and store information and your body recovers.

 - When you wake up feeling refreshed, you know you have slept enough.

 - You meet friends.

 - You sleep better.